Business plans are due in iStart by 5:00 p.m. Friday, February 20.

-- Cash Flow Statement (10 Points): Presents a realistic assessment of cash requirements -inflows and outflows- over a projected five-year period; cash flows are consistent with operating and marketing strategies outlined in the body of the plan; cash flow information is detailed for years 1-2, and quarterly/annually for years 3-5.
+- Cash Flow Statement (10 Points): Presents a realistic assessment of cash requirements – inflows and outflows; cash flow statement is consistent with operating and marketing strategies outlined in the body of the plan; cash flow statement information is projected annually for years 1-5.

-- Income Statement (10 Points): Demonstrates realistic and attractive income potential of the business; the income statement is consistent with the operating and marketing strategies outlined in the body of the plan; income statement information is detailed for first 2 years, quarterly/annually for years 3-5.
+- Income Statement (10 Points): Demonstrates realistic and attractive income potential of the business; the income statement is consistent with the operating and marketing strategies outlined in the body of the plan; income statement information is projected annually for years 1-5.

-- Balance Sheet (10 Points): Presents a realistic assessment of the working capital and fixed asset requirements of the business; appropriately reflects the projected capital structure of the business (long term debt and equity positions); balance sheet information is projected annually for five years.
+- Balance Sheet (10 Points): Presents a realistic assessment of the working capital and fixed asset requirements of the business; appropriately reflects the projected capital structure of the business (long term debt and equity positions); balance sheet information is projected annually for years 1-5.

-- Offering (5 Points): Clearly articulates the proposal/terms to investors; identifies what entrepreneur is seeking from investors; states how much equity will be given up in return for investment capital; presents a realistic assessment of ROI potential; presents an appropriate deal structure and possible exit scenarios.
+- Offering (5 Points): Clearly articulates the proposal/terms to investors; identifies what is being sought from investors; states how much equity will be given up in return for investment capital; presents a realistic assessment of ROI potential; presents an appropriate deal structure and possible exit scenarios.